[Next chapter: Causal mechanisms for a huge salt pan]

 Before answering that question, we need to dig into the tectonic evolution of the western Mediterranean, which is complex and definitely contentious.
 Based on polar wander paths and stratigraphy, most geologists agree today that during the Oligocene the western Mediterranean formed as a back-arc basin at the convergence between Africa and Eurasia.
 Back-arc extension is a process that occurs behind areas where a lithospheric plate subduces under another.
 In the Mediterranean, the subduction takes place still nowadays, and it accommodates the ongoing approach of several millimeters per year between Africa and Europe.
 This subduction consists generally of the African plate underthrusting either the European plate or the different Mediterranean oceanic microplates.
 The Balearic-Betic-Rif mountain chain (aka Gibraltar Arc) would be the western-most end of this back-arc extension.
 In the case of the Alboran Sea (between Iberia and Morocco) the direction of subduction has not yet been agreed (actually, all possible directions of subduction have been already proposed in scientific papers), but our tomographic studies suggest that it is actually Iberia that may have subduced under Africa and then rolled back until it was left hanging underneath the Betics.

 Once this lithospheric slab started to roll back towards the west, it detached from the overlying Iberia, tearing apart towards the west.
 The resulting uplift of the detached areas could have closed the Tethyan marine corridor.
 For a while the waters of the Atlantic and Mediterranean mixed through the Betic and Rifean corridors (Figure 3), but by ~6 Million years ago evidence of mammal exchange (including camels) between Africa and Iberia indicate that some sort of landbridge existed (Garcés et al., 1998).
 The sinking of the subducted slab caused uplift of the order of 1 km along the African and Iberian margins, closing the Betic and Rif corridors, isolating the Mediterranean and triggering the Messinian Salinity Crisis.
-This model is supported by extensive laser 40Ar/39Ar age dating combined with O-Sr-Nd-Pb isotope studies of igneous rocks from the Arc of Gibraltar (Duggen, 2003), and by tomographic imaging from our recent study
+This model is supported by extensive laser 40Ar/39Ar age dating combined with O-Sr-Nd-Pb isotope studies of igneous rocks from the Arc of Gibraltar (Duggen, 2003), and by tomographic imaging from our recent study.

 So, there exist some ideas about what deep tectonic mechanisms may have closed the Mediterranean Sea.
 But the question remains: How does the slow uplift motion produced by such mechanisms reconcile with the survival of a small connection in spite of rapid global sea level fluctuations?
 I'll detail the explanation we found in the last part of this post.